 DJS Coalition Community Connection events focus on a DJS leadership learning topic, encourage DJS leadership skill practice, and engage a community reflection.
 There are multiple DJS Coalition Community Connections events hosted throughout the year.
 Chose from the programs listed here to meet this experience.
 (Select “view all events” to see all of your options)

-During the month of March, you can schedule a meeting with a faculty member to count as a Community Connection event.
-This means you can connect with a faculty member of your choice by having a coffee date to further your Leadership Learning.
+Connect with a faculty member of your choice, that is committed to diversity, justice and sustainability, by having a coffee date to further your Leadership Learning.
 Your beverages will be paid for by the Center for DJS!
-Fill out this form out with your two questions to get your coffee cards.
-If you have any questions, please email djs@plu.edu!
+If you have any questions, please do not hesitate to email djs@plu.edu!

 CYMK SHOWCASE